Daniel Tammet: Savantism

 In his mind, Tammet says, each positive integer up to 10,000 has its own unique shape, colour, texture and feel.
 He has described his visual image of 289 as particularly ugly, 333 as particularly attractive, and pi, though not an integer, as beautiful.
 The number 6 apparently has no distinct image yet what he describes as an almost small nothingness, opposite to the number 9, which he says is large, towering, and quite intimidating.
-He describes the number 117 as "a handsome number.
+Tammet describes the number 117 as "a handsome number.
 It's tall, it's a lanky number, a little bit wobbly."
 He described David Letterman with the number 117 in these terms when interviewed on the Late Show with David Letterman.
-In his memoir, he describes undergoing a synaesthetic and emotional response for numbers and words.
+In his memoir, Tammet describes undergoing a synaesthetic and emotional response for numbers and words.

 Tammet set the European record for reciting pi from memory on 14 March 2004 – recounting to 22,514 digits in five hours and nine minutes.
 He revealed in a French talk show on Radio Classique on 29 April 2016, that this event inspired Kate Bush's song "Pi" from her album Aerial.

-He is a polyglot.
-In Born on a Blue Day, he writes that he knows eleven languages: English, Estonian, Finnish, French, German, Lithuanian, Esperanto, Spanish, Romanian, Icelandic, and Welsh.
-In Embracing the Wide Sky, he wrote that he learned conversational Icelandic in a week, and appeared on an interview on Kastljós on RÚV speaking the language.
+Tammet is a polyglot.
+In Born on a Blue Day, he writes that he knows 10 languages: English, Estonian, Finnish, French, German, Lithuanian, Esperanto, Spanish, Romanian, Icelandic, and Welsh.
+In Embracing the Wide Sky, Tammet wrote that he learned conversational Icelandic in a week, and appeared on an interview on Kastljós on RÚV speaking the language.